 The tutorial for making these Resurrection eggs can be found at faithgateway.
 An outstanding Lenten idea for the family or as a school project.
 Be sure to check this out.

 You'll appreciate the Scripture verses included in this Easter story wreath.
 Go to wee little miracles for the instructions and downloads.

 The prayer reads: “I fold these hands into a prayer To thank the Lord for love and care.
 Fold your hand right next to me And He will love us both, you’ll see.”
 Tutorial is found at FreeKidsCrafts.com.

 5. Agony in the Garden Diorama

 This is an incredible Lenten craft to help teach about the suffering of Jesus before His Crucifixion.
-Go to Catholic Inspired for the instructions and the printouts.
+Go to "Downloads" at Catholic Inspired for the instructions and the printouts.